 Producer – Ian Pickles

 Launching alongside the PlayStation 4, Resogun offered a much more traditional video game experience, and something that I don’t think a lot of gamers introduced to gaming during the last two generations, would have expected.
-To me, it provided a breath of fresh air, and highlighted that Sony were bent on bringing a great variety of games to the PlayStation 4.
+To me, it provided a breath of fresh air and highlighted that Sony was bent on bringing a great variety of games to the PlayStation 4.

 Graphics – 8/10